CorentinB/DeepSort/README.md

 # Usage

-Right now, DeepSort doesnt support a lot of different parameters, you're obliged to fill two of them:
+DeepSort support few different parameters, you're obliged to fill two of them:
 `--url` or `-u` that correspond to the URL of your DeepDetect server.
 `--input` or `-i` that correspond to your local folder full of images.